aws-samples/amazon-elasticsearch-service-with-authentication/README.md

-# amazon-elasticache-with-authentication
+## Amazon Elasticache with Authentication Sample

-Secure ElasticSearch with AD/LDAP based Authentication &amp; Authorization
+Secure ElasticSearch with AD/LDAP based Authentication & Authorization

+## License Summary

+This sample code is made available under the MIT license.